-- Current1 and field test research on effective practices for assessing diverse student groups and backgrounds (including needs of students with disabilities and English learners, culture, region, linguistic needs, dialect, and socio-economic background); - Feedback from PARCC state leads and state experts on students with disabilities and English learners; - Feedback from the content experts; and - Input from national technical advisors on PARCC's Technical Working Group for Accessibility, Accommodations, and Fairness.
+- Feedback from PARCC state leads and state experts on students with disabilities and ELs; - Feedback from the content experts; and - Input from national technical advisors on PARCC's Technical Working Group for Accessibility, Accommodations, and Fairness.

 PARCC states have all agreed to implement the principles, policies, and procedures set forth in this manual.